← Back to All Dogs

 • Spring and summer have the highest puppy availability.
 Litters arrive April through August in both pipelines.
 If you're after a mixed-breed puppy, set up alerts at Dog Bless, BC SPCA Victoria, VHS, CRD, Broken Promises, and VPAS.

 • Adoption fees vary by pipeline.
-Local intake (BC SPCA, VHS, CRD, Broken Promises, VPAS) runs $300 to $500; international intake (Dog Bless) runs $500 to $800 to cover transport costs.
+Local intake (BC SPCA, VHS, CRD, Broken Promises, VPAS) runs $300 to $500; US shelter intake (Dog Bless) runs $500 to $800 to cover US-to-Vancouver-Island transport costs.

 Adopt a Mixed Breed Puppy in Victoria

 Want to adopt a mixed breed puppy in Victoria?
-Mixed breed puppies appear in Victoria rescues regularly — especially through Dog Bless's international intake (litters arrive 8 to 16 weeks old after a 4 to 6 week medical clearance and transport process) and BC SPCA Vancouver Island/BC-Interior rural transfers (shepherd-mix, husky-mix, and Lab-mix puppies).
+Mixed breed puppies appear in Victoria rescues regularly — especially through Dog Bless's US shelter intake (litters arrive 8 to 16 weeks old after a 4 to 6 week medical clearance and transport process) and BC SPCA Vancouver Island/BC-Interior rural transfers (shepherd-mix, husky-mix, and Lab-mix puppies).
 Most adopt out within days of listing.
 The challenge: the puppies are sometimes labelled with a parental guess, sometimes just “mixed breed” without specifics, and the adult size is often hard to predict.

 Where to find mixed breed puppies for adoption in Victoria: set up email alerts on Dog Bless, BC SPCA Victoria, VHS, CRD Animal Shelter, Broken Promises, and VPAS websites — their mixed breed puppy intake usually appears on the rescue site first, then on LocalPetFinder.
 Litter intake is most common April through September (accidental litters peak in spring and early summer for both pipelines).
 For more, see our Victoria puppies for adoption page.